NicholasGhartey/NicholasGhartey/README.md

 👋 Hi, I am Nicholas.
 Pleasure to meet you! 👋

 - 🔭 I’m currently working on ...
-Learning Python :computer:
+My Python fundamentals :computer:
 - 🌱 I’m currently learning ...
 Cloud Concepts. :file_folder:
 - 🤔 I’m looking for help with ...As many things as possible please!?! :weary:
 - 💬 Ask me about ...
 Anything, I will try to assist if I can! :thought_balloon: